trenkmann/policytracker-tools/README.md

 ## Using the CountryFinder

 The CountryFinder Tool uses the the ISO 3166-1 Alpha 3 country codes ([npm package]([hallo](https://www.npmjs.com/package/i18n-iso-countries))).
 ### Country Name to Code

-Enter text containing country names to the first field, the second field will automatically search for any country names and display them in the second field.
-Country code in the second field will not contain duplicates.
+Enter any text that contains country names to the first text box.
+The application automatically searches for any country names included and displays them in the second text box.
+Country codes in the second field do not contain duplicates.

 ### County Code to Name

-Enter text containing country codes to the second field, the second field will automatically search for any country codes and display them in the second field.
-Country names in the second field will not contain duplicates.
+Enter any text that contains country codes to the second text box.
+The application automatically search for any country codes and displays them in the second field.
+Country names in the second field do not contain duplicates.

-Tipp: If the list of countries contains a lot of false positives, try checking "Case Sensitive".
+Tip: If the list of countries contains a lot of false positives, check for case sensitive spelling.